Is Swapping Drug And Alcohol Addiction For Triathlon and Ultra-Marathon A Good Thing?

 Important note: Swapping addiction for another addiction is not advisable.
 People need to get treated from the inside, deal with the root causes of addiction and learn how to live a sober life, instead of just swapping their addiction to drugs and alcohol with another addiction.
 That’s why HIR goes to the root of addiction and carry on with their individualized treatment programs.

 The HIR Way

 Some people think that becoming an athlete after recovery means that you haven’t overcome addictions yet.
-But, in truth it is one of the many ways to maintain your sobriety and a proof that you are already physically and emotionally fit to stay sober.
+But, in truth, it is one of the many ways to maintain your sobriety and proof that you are already physically and emotionally fit to stay sober.